zzt93/syncer/doc/detail-feature.md

 - ES
   - Don't update/delete use `syncer` and other way (REST api or Java api) at the same time, it may cause version conflict and fail the change
-  - Update/Delete by query will be executed at once, i.e. will not be buffered or use batch
+  - Update/Delete-by-query will be executed at once, i.e. will not be buffered or use batch